 proposal for decision

-The National Register and the Belgian Crossroads Bank for Social Security (CBSS) commit to shaping and implementing this data standard.
+The National Register and the Belgian Crossroads Bank for Social Security (CBSS) commit to shaping and implementing this data standard in the future.

 detailed roadmap

 The Belgian Crossroads Bank for Social Security (CBSS) is spearheading an initiative to redesign its person services.
 CBSS is – together with the National Register – the authentic source of person data in the Belgian jurisdiction.
 Historically, data has been exposed under the form of SOAP services.
 The redesign aims to expose data under the form of REST JSON APIs.